directus/directus/docs/extensions/themes.md

 ([`default dark theme`](https://github.com/directus/directus/blob/main/packages/themes/src/themes/dark/default.ts) and [`default light theme`](https://github.com/directus/directus/blob/main/packages/themes/src/themes/dark/default.ts)).

 We recommend using TypeScript for this extension type.
-The `defineTheme` function is typed to properly auto-complete all available rules.
+The `defineTheme` function is typed to properly check and auto-complete all available rules.

 Custom Themes include only the allowed rules, and do not include custom CSS.